DennisD2/sigrok-ti5x-decoder/readme.md

   in detail, with focus on printer cradle.

 ## Patents by Texas Instruments related to TI-5x calculators
-4153937	TI-59	 	1977	Microprocessor system having high order capability
+* 4153937 "Microprocessor system having high order capability", 1977

 All patents that had been used are listed here: http://www.datamath.org/Patents.htm